-How to connect MySQL or MariaDB databases in .NET applications
+How to connect to MySQL and MariaDB in .NET with C#

 Database connectivity is crucial because no application is complete without some means of data storage and management so we can insert and retrieve the information as necessary.
 MySQL is a highly popular choice for building applications due to its open-source nature, reliability, high performance, and ease of use and management.
 Supported by a large community of developers and extensive documentation, MySQL ensures that you can always get assistance.